Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 ---

-### 4. Harden SSH Access
+### 4. Harden SSH Access and Configure the Firewall (UFW)

-We will change the default SSH port and disable root login *now* to improve security before we configure the firewall.
+This step changes the SSH port, sets the Halo server port, disables root login, and configures the firewall. **It is crucial to follow this order to avoid locking yourself out.**

 ```bash
 # Edit the SSH server configuration file